jonathanlb/sign-in/README.md

 ```
   - Enter the user pool and client ids on the Sign In Settings page.
   - If you're using the AWS web console, make sure that the client id has user-password authentication enabled.
 - Create an IAM user with permission to list users.
-Download the user's AWS access key id and secret access key and save them in `wp-content/plugins/sign-in/credentials` .
 The only permission required is
 ```
 {
 	"Version": "2012-10-17",